haacked/haacked.com/_posts/2015/2015-06-13-the-getting-better-moment.markdown

 ![The Internet circa 1997 - image from Wikipedia - Public Domain](https://cloud.githubusercontent.com/assets/19977/8146357/9c0bb4ea-11e8-11e5-9706-43dd76ae6205.png)

-Upon graduating from college, I got a job with a small custom software shop named Sequoia Softworks located in the quaint town of Seal Beach.
+Upon graduating from college, I got a job with a small custom software shop named Sequoia Softworks, which was at the time located in the quaint town of Seal Beach, California.
 You know it's a beach town because it's right there in the name.
 The company is still around under the [name Solien](https://solien.com).

 I was understandably nervous my first week.
 I was a fresh-fashed recent graduate with a Math degree that pretty much was useless for the work I was about to engage in.
 Sure, it prepared me to think logically, but I didn't know a database from an Active Server Page, which was the technology we used.
 Now we call it "Classic" ASP, but at the time, it was the hot new thing.

 Fortunately, a nice contractor took me under her wing and showed me the ropes.
+She taught me VBScript and how to access a SQL Server database.
 Perhaps the most valuable lesson I learned was this:

 ```vb
 Dim conn, rs